ismet55555/yojenkins/docs/source/usage.md

                         YOJENKINS (Version: 0.0.00)

-  yojenkins is a tool that is focused on interfacing with a Jenkins server from the comfort of the beloved command line.
+  yojenkins is a flexible tool that is focused on interfacing with Jenkins server from the comfort of the beloved command line.
 This tool can also be used as a middleware utility, generating and passing Jenkins information or automating tasks.

   QUICK START: